Failure Analysis Services

 - Investigation into the failure of drill pipe tool joints in an offshore drilling application

-- Failure of a number of 48-inch pipeline flanges and valves at a crude oil tanker loading terminal due to hydraulic transients
+- Failure of several 48-inch pipeline flanges and valves at a crude oil tanker loading terminal due to hydraulic transients

 - Failure of a tilting disc check valve to close upon sudden flow reversal causing a reactor scram at a nuclear power plant